-A. Any death occurring within thirty (30) days of a procedure done in the ASC at LBJ must be reported to AAAASF within five (5) days of notification of the death.
+A. Any death occurring within thirty (30) days of a procedure done in the ASC at LBJ must be reported to Quad A within five (5) days of notification of the death.

-To obtain a copy of AAAASF's Patient Safety Data Repotting exemption forms, please follow the below link: https://www.aaaasf.org/patient-safety-data-reporting-documents/
+To obtain a copy Quad A's Patient Safety Data Reporting exemption forms, please follow the below link: